Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

 something will happen to the computation, and if we will guess this key bit correctly it will take more power/take longer time/connect to the network more often or some kind of other phenomena we can measure.
 So, in our case what is the only thing we can measure?
-Answer: The anser is time.
+Answer: The answer is time.
 We assume that if there is a Montgomery reduction in the calculation of this bit then the entire computation is going to take a little more time.